 - Give you information on the proper care and use of the device

 Rehabilitation involves training your brain to understand sounds heard through the cochlear implant.
 Speech and everyday environmental noises will sound different from what you remember.

 Your brain needs time to recognize what these sounds mean.
 This process is ongoing and is best achieved by wearing the speech processor continuously during waking hours.

 Results of cochlear implant surgery vary from person to person.
-Factors that can affect the outcomes of cochlear implantation include the age when hearing was lost and the length of time between hearing loss and cochlear implantation.
+Factors that can affect the outcomes of cochlear implantation include the age when hearing was lost, and the length of time between hearing loss and the cochlear implant surgery.

-For adults, the best results are associated with a shorter period of profound hearing loss before cochlear implantation.
+For adults, the best results are generally associated with a shorter period of profound hearing loss before cochlear implantation.
 Adults with little or no experience with sound tend to benefit less from cochlear implants, although both groups of adults generally improve after cochlear implantation.